fjodor-rybakov/discord-nestjs/packages/core/README.md

 - `webhook` - Connecting with webhook
     - `webhookId` \* - Webhook id
     - `webhookToken` \* - Webhook token
+- `autoLogin` - Calling login function from discord client on application bootstrap

 > ⚠️**Important!
 For the bot to work correctly, you need to set up intentions in `discordClientOptions` param.
 [More info](https://discordjs.guide/popular-topics/intents.html#privileged-intents)**